julyndav/SQL/Medicaid Client Database/README.md

 <ul>
    <li>Interactive buttons to go to various forms and reports.</li>
-   <li>Billing Month buttons take the user to the individual months.</li>
+   <li>Month buttons take the user to the Transaction table that is filter via a query.</li>
 </ul>
 <p></p>